TCHEN621130/CarEnvision/README.md

 ## About
 CarEnvision is a program that predicts your car's future or past values given a specific year.
 The information is extracted from Cars.com and placed through Machine Learning algorithms to predict a final value.
+Predicted value is based off of sentiments from professional car enthusiasts.
 We used three sets of car examples in order to train our Machine Learning algorithms.

 ## Example